ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ## Bandwidth allocation for attached volumes
 {: #attached-block-vol-bandwidth}

-To help ensure reasonable boot times, primary boot volume receives priority IOPS and a minimum of 393 Mbps bandwidth.
+To help ensure reasonable boot times, the primary boot volume receives priority IOPS and a minimum of 393 Mbps bandwidth.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS and 393 Mbps.

 The remaining volume bandwidth is proportionally allocated between the attached data volumes.
 All attached volumes are assigned instance bandwidth proportional to their maximum throughput limit.